Robin Williams' house

 The bedroom had one ensuite bathroom (F) and two closets.
 The closets were on the southeastern side (G) and the northwestern side (E).

 In the coroner's report, it is noted that Williams' body was found hanging on the exterior side of the northwestern closet (E).
-Notably, the closet in question is not visible in this photograph.

-Robin had been sleeping in this bedroom due to his insomnia and general restlessness, which caused him to move around a lot in bed and talk in his sleep.
+Williams had been sleeping on the bottom bunk in this bedroom due to his insomnia and general restlessness, which caused him to move around a lot in bed and talk in his sleep.

 San Francisco Bay